Liposuction Paramus NJ

 Are you considering a liposuction procedure in Paramus, New Jersey?
 You’ve tried dieting.
 You exercise on a regular basis.
 And yet some of those stubborn fat bulges just won’t go away.
 If you don’t feel comfortable in a bathing suit or try to hide your body under baggy clothing, you know the profoundly negative impact stubborn fat can have on your self-confidence.

-Eating right and keeping active are an essential part of a healthy lifestyle, but can only take you so far when it comes to trimming those stubborn extra pounds away.
-Your body is specifically designed to store fat in particular areas, like in your abdomen, hips, thighs, and butt – and no matter what you do you can’t tone down those pesky, localized fat deposits.
+Eating right and keeping active are essential parts of a healthy lifestyle, but can only take you so far when it comes to trimming those stubborn extra pounds away.
+Your body is specifically designed to store fat in particular areas, like in your abdomen, hips, thighs, and buttocks – and no matter what you do you can’t tone down those pesky, localized fat deposits.

 Liposuction, known as lipoplasty and liposculpture, is a surgical procedure that:

 - sculpts the shape of the treated area

 - creates a leaner silhouette

 While liposuction is designed solely for aesthetic purposes, did you know that liposuction can also reduce the chances of later fat-related complications like heart disease, diabetes and stroke?
 These significant health benefits of liposuction are related to the decrease in triglycerides in those patients who have elevated, at-risk levels before surgery.
 In fact, scientific studies report that on average liposuction patients experienced a 43% reduction in triglyceride levels, which is even better than medication that treats this issue!
 Our Bergen County liposuction is the most recommended surgery in Paramus.

 Why You Should Get Your Liposuction at The Breslow Center In Paramus NJ

 The Breslow Center for Plastic Surgery in Paramus, New Jersey can offer you these unique benefits of liposuction, providing you with the highest standard of patient care that you deserve: